miccoli/pyownet/docs/protocol.rst

 The owserver protocol presents two variants: *non persistent* connection and *persistent* connection.
-In a *non persistent* connection a network sockect is bound and torn down for each client-server message exchange; the protocol is stateless.
+In a *non persistent* connection a network socket is bound and torn down for each client-server message exchange; the protocol is stateless.
 For a *persistent* connection the same socket is reused for subsequent client-server interactions and the socket has to be torn down only